How to Remove Dashes in Excel

 End Sub

-To use this code: select the range of cells or a single cell and run the code.
+To use this code, select all the cells in a range or a single cell and run the code.

-But if you want to remove the dashes and want to apply the format of the social security number to the selected cells, you can use the below code instead of the above.
+But if you want to remove the dashes and apply the social security number format to the selected cells, you can use the code below instead of the above.

 Sub remove_dashes()